 But agricultural lands also contribute nitrogen, phosphorus, and sediment pollution to our rivers and streams.
 CBF continues to advocate for conservation programs to establish on-the-ground projects that limit polluting runoff: stream buffers, cover crops, rotational grazing, and other "best management practices."

 These agricultural measures are the most cost-effective way to reduce nitrogen and phosphorus pollution to the Bay.
 In fact, scientists estimate that we could achieve almost two-thirds of the nitrogen and phosphorus reductions necessary to restore the Chesapeake Bay, at only 13 percent of the total cost of Bay restoration, by implementing them.

-Watershed-wide, farmers are willing to adopt these conservation and preservation measures.
+Watershed-wide, farmers are willing to adopt these conservation and preservation measures, and they are making progress.
 But they can't do it alone.
-Federal and state government investments in conservation practices can help farmers reduce pollution, remain profitable, and improve water quality for everyone.
+Federal and state government investments in conservation practices, like the federal Farm Bill, can help farmers reduce pollution, remain profitable, and improve water quality for everyone.